Fired McDonald’s CEO Steve Easterbrook pays back $105 million to the burger giant

 Former McDonald’s CEO Steve Easterbrook has returned $105 million in equity awards and cash to the company.

-The money in settlement of a lawsuit that the fast-food titan had brought against its ex-chief over what it calls “his misconduct, lies, and efforts to impede investigations into his actions.”
+The money is in settlement of a lawsuit that the fast-food titan had brought against its ex-chief over what it calls “his misconduct, lies, and efforts to impede investigations into his actions.”

 Easterbrook has also apologized.
 He was fired in 2019 for having a relationship with an employee, violating company policy.
 He’s said that it happened only once, but McDonald’s learned that that wasn’t true and filed a lawsuit against him.

-“McDonald’s and its Board of Directors value doing the right thing and putting customers and people first,” Easterbrook said in a written statement.
+“McDonald’s and its board of directors value doing the right thing and putting customers and people first,” Easterbrook said in a written statement.
 “During my tenure as CEO, I failed at times to uphold McDonald’s values and fulfill certain of my responsibilities as a leader of the company.
-I apologize to my former co-workers, the Board, and the company’s franchisees and suppliers for doing so.”
+I apologize to my former coworkers, the Board, and the company’s franchisees and suppliers for doing so.”

 Chris Kempczinski is the current CEO of McDonald’s.

-“This settlement holds Steve Easterbrook accountable for his clear misconduct, including the way in which he exploited his position as CEO,” board chairman Enrique Hernandez, Jr. said.
+“This settlement holds Steve Easterbrook accountable for his clear misconduct, including the way in which he exploited his position as CEO,” board chairman Enrique Hernandez Jr. said.
 “The resolution avoids a protracted court process and allows us to move forward.
-It also affirms the Board’s initial judgment to pursue this case. ”
+It also affirms the board’s initial judgment to pursue this case. ”